mystery000/website-aggregator/Readme.md

 # What is the Puppeteer?

 Puppeteer is a Node.js library that automates several browser actions such as form submission, crawling single-page applications, UI testing, and in particular, web scraping and generating screenshots of web pages.

+# How to communicate with ChatGPT in Node.js

+ChatGPT is not yet available as a public API.
+Therefore, to use it, we have to scrape our way in — meaning we’ll perform a full browser automation that logs in to the OpenAI website, solves the captcha, and send an API request with the OpenAI cookies.

+Fortunately, a public library that does this is available and has been installed as part of the project requirement.